kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 - Interruptible AI states with well-defined priorities
 - A practical gameplay AI architecture suitable for combat-driven games

-The system is designed to scale into combat reasoning, threat evaluation, and archetype-based tuning without requiring structural changes.
+The system is designed to scale into combat decision-making, threat evaluation, and archetype-based tuning without requiring structural changes.

 ---